vaibhav-raj/nodejs-interview-questions/README.md

 }
 ```

-**4-Interface Segregation Principle (ISP):** This principle states that a class should not be forced to implement interfaces it does not use.
+**4-Interface Segregation Principle (ISP):** TA class should not be forced to implement interfaces it does not use.
+This principle encourages the creation of specific, client-focused interfaces rather than large, general-purpose interfaces, preventing classes from being burdened with unnecessary methods.

 ```js
 // Bad Example